JoshDoody/fsn/_book_excerpts/interview/curveball-questions.md

 ---
 layout: book_page
 title: How to handle curveball questions in a job interview
-tagline: Keep calm, think through the problem and constraints, and give your best answer
+subhead: Keep calm, think through the problem and constraints, and give your best answer
 excerpt: Curveball questions can really throw you off in a job interview.
 Here's how to make sure you give good answers to unexpected questions.
 context: interview
 last_modified_at: 2016-06-25